The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 For my intended use case of truly mobile research and writing, the X270 has a huge range of advantages over other small laptops from the past 5-10 years, including:

-- full user hardware repairability rather than locked down hardware
+- extensive user repairability rather than locked down hardware

 - both a replaceable internal battery and a hot-swappable external battery (that may be upgraded to a larger size) rather than an internal and non-replaceable battery

-- a familiar, comfortable ThinkPad keyboard with full-size keys, proper key spacing, and the famous Trackpoint rather than a condensed, uncomfortable keyboard
+- a familiar, comfortable ThinkPad keyboard with almost full-size keys, nearly proper key spacing, and the famous Trackpoint rather than a condensed, uncomfortable keyboard

 - lots of physical ports, including USB-C, USB-A, and RJ-45 (“ethernet”) rather than only 1-2 physical ports and no RJ-45 jack at all

-- a lovely 1080p IPS display rather than a lousy panel that is not suited for long hours of reading and writing
+- a decent 1080p IPS display rather than a lousy panel that is not suited for long hours of reading and writing

 - known hardware compatibility with OpenBSD, FreeBSD, and GNU/Linux rather than non-standard hardware configurations that do not work with anything other than designated proprietary operating systems